The 9 Day Rainier Baker Mountaineering Course

-For those seeking to quickly gain skills and climbing experience, we offer an extraordinary challenge for the budding mountaineer: our Cascades Six Day Course, followed with a climb of Mount Rainier via the challenging and scenic Muir route.
+Due to the fantastic success of this program since its start in 2017, we are thrilled to have expanded our offerings to the whole summer season.
+Our 9 day program gives beginner and advanced beginner climbers the chance to learn mountaineering skills and have the chance to summit both Mt.
+Baker and Mt.
+Rainier with a flexible Rainier schedule offering 2 possible summit days.
+For those seeking to quickly gain skills and climbing experience, we offer an extraordinary challenge for the budding mountaineer: our 6 Day Mount Baker Course, followed with a climb of Mount Rainier via the challenging and scenic Muir route.
 This is a superb opportunity for those who want to put their new skills to an immediate test.
 We offer a guide ratio of 4:1 for days one through six, then 2:1 for the climax of the Muir Route.
-Please Note: Alpine Ascents reserves the right to change location from the Muir to another area in the Cascades when climbing conditions are not favorable.

-Distinguished among climbing schools, our six-day program has been the foundation of our education programs for over 20 years.
+Distinguished among climbing schools, our 6 day program has been the foundation of our education programs for over 20 years.
 During this course, one receives hands-on climbing and climber’s safety training in Washington’s glorious Cascade Range (as seen in the slideshow above).
-Unlike Rainier, the Cascades is part of a huge mountain range with scores of peaks topping 8,000 feet, upwards of 400 glaciers, and countless permanent snowfields.
-All courses begin with one-day of comprehensive rock climbing instruction at beautiful Mt.
-Erie, overlooking the San Juan Islands, with a focus on transferable skills to glacier travel.
-The remainder of most courses is held on Mt.
-Baker, Mount Shuksan, or in Boston Basin, offering climbers the chance to learn on actual glaciers and make a summit attempt.
+The first part of the course is held on Mt.
+Baker, offering climbers the chance to learn on actual glaciers and make a summit attempt.

-After our first 6 days in the North Cascades, we drive south to Mount Rainier (conditions permitting) and begin the final phase of the course.
+After our first 6 days on Mount Baker, originally named Koma Kulshan, conditions permitting, we drive south to Mount Rainier originally named “təqʷuʔməʔ” (Taquoma), and begin the final phase of the course.

 The 3 day climb via the Muir Corridor/Disappointment Cleaver on Mt.
 Rainier, is the most popular climb on the mountain.
 It provides an extraordinary expedition experience while allowing you to attempt the summit with the greatest of ease and enjoyment as compared to a 2 day climb.
 Our first night is spent in a private hut at Camp Muir (10,000 feet) that’s already stocked with supplies, allowing for lighter packs on the approach.
 Our second night in a remote tent camp situated on the Ingraham Glacier at 11,000 feet gives us better acclimatization, a shorter summit day, and a wilderness experience as we climb ahead of the larger groups leaving Camp Muir.
 Please note we reserve the right to change locations from the Muir to a North Cascades area if the route conditions on the Muir are not favorable.
 This decision will be made just prior to the climb.